hjespers/teslams/README.md

 		"password": "Your teslamotors.com password"
 	}

-If you don't feel comfortable putting your password as a command line option (visible in the process table) or a file (visible to anyone who can read the file) then you can alternatively use the $TSLA_USERNAME and $TSLA_PASSWORD environment variables.
+You can alternatively use the $TSLA_USERNAME and $TSLA_PASSWORD environment variables.
 These environment variable allow the execution of these apps in Heroku or other Platform-as-a-Service providers.

-Another alternative is to specify --id and --token in order to reuse an authentication token and avoid using login and password.
-A 90 day token can be generated using 'teslacmd -u username -p password --print_token'
+Another alternative is to specify --token in order to reuse a pre-existing authentication token (and avoid using login and password).
+A 90 day token can be generated using 'teslacmd -u username -p password --print_token' and you can store it for reuse in ~/.teslams/config.json in place of username and password in the following format:

+	{
+		"token": "abc123abc123abc123abc123abc123abc123abc123"
+	}

 #teslams.js - The main library (for javascript programmers)